-Frank Olive was born in Milwaukee, Wis., in 1929.
+Frank Olive (1929-1995) was born in Milwaukee, Wisconsin, in 1929.
 He began his fashion career in San Francisco designing costumes for a dance company.
 He eventually moved to New York hoping to become a designer for Broadway productions.
 In the early 1950s he opened a store in New York named La Boutique.
 Although he also designed dresses, hats quickly became Frank Olive's specialty.
 By 1971 Olive had established a new boutique named Frank Olive's World focused primarily on millinery.

 His designs took inspiration from men's headwear but featured crisp lines and feminine details.
 During the 1960s, when the fashion world largely eschewed hats, Olive continued to thrive by creating headwear to match the collections of specific designers including Oscar de la Renta, Adri, Pauline Trigere, Giorgia Sant Angelo and Gloria Sachs.
 Over time Olive produced hats under numerous labels including Frank Olive New York, Counter-Fit by Frank Olive, Frank's Girl, and Private Collection.